 One of such small details that secretly made me very happy: their oil for dipping the bread was infused with about 20 different spices and each of the courses would bring different spices to the foreground, making it taste distinctly different throughout the lunch.
 Nice!!

-They sure did as you can see in below pics, but it all added to the overall fantastic experience: stunning dishes (sometimes rather unusual combinations, but always with vegetables that were chockfull of flavour), excellent wine pairings and very pleasant, attentive and knowledgable service.
+They sure did as you can see in below pics, but it all added to the overall fantastic experience: stunning dishes (sometimes rather unusual combinations, but always with vegetables that were chockfull of flavor), excellent wine pairings and very pleasant, attentive and knowledgable service.
 Highly recommended!

 It was time for the dessert… The entire table was cleared and 2 huge rounds of plastic film were laid on the table.
 We got our cutlery and wineglass set directly in front of us.
-Soon after pretty much the entire kitchen team came out with 2 trolleys packed with all the components and started assembly right in front of us: A crème brûlée poured into a glass cylinder – and only set on the table – finished with a disc of burnt sugar, a tuile filled with a ginger beer mousse, a white chocolate bon-bon filled with Bloody Mary(!), various crumbles, popping candy and white chocolate yoghurt and red fruit coulis “paints”.
-The centrepiece was an amazing sugar blown heart filled with popcorn, edible paper and mini meringues.
+Soon after pretty much the entire kitchen team came out with 2 trolleys packed with all the components and started assembly right in front of us: A crème brûlée poured into a glass cylinder – and only set on the table – finished with a disc of burnt sugar, a tuile filled with a ginger beer mousse, a white chocolate bon-bon filled with Bloody Mary(!), various crumbles, popping candy and white chocolate yogurt and red fruit coulis “paints”.
+The centerpiece was an amazing sugar blown heart filled with popcorn, edible paper, and mini meringues.
 Now it was our time to wield the mallet….

 The lunch set us back EUR 125 per person.
-Not very cheap, but as it included a glass of champagne as appetizer, a 5-course menu with wine pairings and water/coffee/tea service, we thought it was well worth it.
+Not very cheap, but as it included a glass of champagne as an appetizer, a 5-course menu with wine pairings and water/coffee/tea service, we thought it was well worth it.
 Again, highly recommended!